syahrulhamdani/pdm-aircraft-engine/README.md

     ├── data            <- Scripts to download and/or generate dataset
     │   └── make_dataset.py
     │
-    ├── models            <- Scripts to train the model and then trained models to make predictions │   └── train.py
+    ├── models            <- Scripts to train the model, inference, and save trained models │   └── train.py
     │   └── predict.py
     │